Rebuilding

 Some people in our church will have the capacity to pledge an additional amount, and some will not—and that’s okay!
 Giving to support these projects is your decision to consider with God.
 You should never feel pressured to give.
 You’re a beloved part of this community, no matter what.

-Instead of giving once, think about what you might be able to give over the next 24 months in light of the pay from your job, raises, bonuses, investments, or even unexpected surprises.
+Instead of giving once, think about what you might be able to give monthly until the end of March 2027 in light of the pay from your job, raises, bonuses, investments, or even unexpected surprises.

-Will you prayerfully consider what you will give over the two-year “Rebuilding for Renewal” period and be ready to respond by March 30, 2025?
+Will you prayerfully consider what you will give to the “Rebuilding for Renewal” campaign?

 FAQ